nikhilsourav/Data-Structures-and-Algorithms/README.md

   - step 5: &nbsp; Push it back to your repo
   - step 6: &nbsp; Click compare and pull request
   - step 7: &nbsp; Click create pull request

+- **Are there any rules ?**

+  - Not particularly, just keep the indentation clean
+  - Use comments wherever necessary
+  - Follow folder structure and use appropriate variable names

 <br/>